 Once grading is complete and the grading has passed final inspection, your lawn or landscaping will be installed per your building agreement and/or community requirements.
 It is important to realize that prior to sod installation, we will do a finish grade in the area receiving sod that will require the soil to be dry in order to be effective.
 This process is much more delicate than a final grade done by a bulldozer and therefore may create a delay in installation if the area is not dry....Read Less

 You may have items you have already reported to the Customer Care Department that could not be completed prior to winter.
 If your home has only exterior items needing to be completed, then it is not required for you to be home.
 If we need to access your home for some interior items, you will be receiving a phone call to set up an appointment.
-Certain issues may require our service technicians to re-visit your home and re-inspect the issue prior to determining the proper course of action, since exterior items are difficult to diagnose when covered with snow.
+Certain issues may require our Customer Care Specialists to re-visit your home and re-inspect the issue prior to determining the proper course of action, since exterior items are difficult to diagnose when covered with snow.
 We will be doing inspections during upcoming weeks as the weather allows....Read Less

 Weather forecasts beyond a few days are unpredictable and beyond a week is unknown.
 Spring historically brings rainy weather and any rain can and will push back any work on concrete, grading and lawn/landscape work.
 As we complete the concrete work and the grading, we will better be able (weather permitting) to schedule lawn/landscape work....Read Less